swift1719/yelpcamp/README.md

             Stable versoin is pushed over here and deployed to heroku .
             Still functionalities(location, multiple images , like feature) are under development... open for suggestion/collaboration.

-Build on top of Node.js ,express and mongoDB.
-Deployed on Heoku cloud platform.

 #Data persistance
 #Data Association
 #Data Authentication